scidsg/hushline/docs/1-getting-started.md

 #### Generate your key

 In the Setup dashboard, click on the "Generate key" button.
 Add a name for your key, your email address, and a strong password.
 Before clicking "Generate," click on the "Advanced" button.
 In the Algorithm picklist, choose "ECC - Curve25519".
-This algorithm is more efficient that traditional RSA encryption while providing a similar level of security.
+This algorithm is more efficient than traditional RSA encryption while providing a similar level of security.
 Now, generate your key!

 ![step4](https://github.com/user-attachments/assets/1af3e7f4-041c-4090-80bb-c4c5df4df0c9)